faizalazman/Centralised-Management-System-Django/README.md

 # Centralized Management System Django

 This is a centralized file and document management system built with Django developed for my company, Lembaga Air Perak.
+**DISCLAIMERS : NO REAL DATA OR FILE NAME ARE BEING USED, EVERTYHING IS RANDOMLY GENERATED**

 ## Problem Statements
 ### Management